colts70/The-Sematic-Stack/README.md

 With HESS: The AI immediately checks /.well-known/stack.
 It is told exactly what the entity is before it reads a single word of content.

+Server Configuration
+Path: Ensure the directory /.well-known/ is accessible and not blocked by robots.txt or a firewall.

+Header: The file /.well-known/stack MUST be served with Content-Type: application/ld+json.

+CORS: To allow browser-based AI agents to read the stack, set Access-Control-Allow-Origin: *.

 HESS / DFH has one job:

 Declare semantic intent and provenance at the first machine-resolvable hop.